treybean/Training-Bipedal-Robot-with-Deep-Reinforcement-Learning/README.md

 2. docker-compose up

 This will run the agent specified in main.py and output results to stdout as well as save files to the root project directory.

-### Todo

-1. Store results to automatically created directory in /results